-For example, I transfer a certain amount each month to our savings account so I can pay our car insurance when it comes due.
+For example, transfer a certain amount each month to your savings account, so you can pay your car insurance when it comes due.

 That’s a monthly budget in a nutshell.

-I know this explanation may seem oversimplified but this is intentional because I really want to keep you from over-complicating this process.
+This explanation may seem oversimplified, but this is intentional to avoid over-complicating the budgeting process.

-The more simple a task is, the more likely you are to stick to it.
+The simpler a task is, the more likely you are to stick to it.

 What is a Zero-Based Budget

 We use what’s called a zero-based budget.
-That means that we assign jobs for every single dollar we bring in each month and the bottom line of our budget will equal zero.
+That means you assign jobs for every single dollar you bring in each month, and the bottom line of your budget will equal zero.

 INCOME – EXPENSES – SAVINGS = 0